Plachtaa/FAcodec/README.md

 Implementation is slightly different from the original paper.
-While the original version is based on phoneme prediction, which requires text transcription and phoneme-audio alignment, this implementation is based on predicting semantic latent, eliminating the need for text transcription and phoneme alignment.
+While the original version is based on phoneme prediction, which requires text transcription and phoneme-audio alignment, this implementation is based on predicting semantic latent, eliminating the need for this difficult part in data preparation (alignment is especially difficult).
 <br>
 <br>
 Current implementation is only experimented with VCTK dataset but it has already demonstrated successful speech reconstruction